sudancovid19/sdncovid19/README.md

 All Sudan COVID 19 data related

-The repository will host data collected from different resources inculding Federal Ministery of Health in Sudan web resources to fight the spread of Novel Corona virus COVID-19 pandemic.
+The repository will host data collected from different resources and data sources inculding  Johns Hopkins University , Federal Ministery of Health in Sudan  , World WebMeter  NIH  , CDC World Health Organization and different to help fightinh the spread of Novel Corona virus COVID-19 pandemic.

 # License